 When I feel this way, I crack open my Mental Health Toolkit.
 These are the tools and techniques I rely on to manage anxiety:

 When I’m anxious, my breath is typically short, sharp and high in the chest; over-breathing or hyperventilation causes a build-up of CO2 in the body.
 So, rather than trying to make my inhalation deeper, I focus on extending and lengthening the exhalation by a count or two (eg. inhale for a count of 4, exhale for a count of 6).
 Slow, deep breathing increases the circulation of oxygen, stimulates the relaxation response and improves the body’s response to stress.

 If I’m super anxious, don’t ask me to sit in silence.
 My body and mind need to be coaxed towards stillness, which is where guided meditation comes in handy.
-Try this deeply restorative Yoga Nidra meditation.
+Try this deeply restorative Yoga Nidra meditation like the one below.

 Just as I find guided meditation soothing, nothing beats being guided through a restorative yoga practice.
 But, most of the time, I just lay on the floor and sling my legs over the edge of the bed or couch.
 My body (or my schedule) lets me know when time’s up.
 I also focus on stretching my upper back as this is the area I tend to hold most of my tension.
 If this sounds like you, check out my guide to Yoga for Neck, Shoulders & Upper Back.

 Walking barefoot, especially on grass or sand is really grounding.
 Even when I used to work in the city, I’d seek out a patch of grass at lunch, kick off my shoes and reconnect with Mother Nature.
 Being a water sign (Scorpio), I also find being in or near water calms and replenishes me.

 Grounding foods and drinks